Profiles - Special Education

 How do we improve literacy outcomes for a diverse range of learners?
 Dr. Amanda Sanford explores this question in her instructional and supervisory role at Portland State University.

 How can you approach your special education career through family-centered and strengths-based models?
 Dr. Leslie Munson emphasizes the importance of these approaches as she prepares students to provide services to children with special needs and their families.

 How do we improve the lives of individuals with autism spectrum disorders?

 All children, including those with special needs and disabilities, deserve inclusive and effective educational practices.
 Ask Professor Ruth Falco about research in the GSE that applies and develops these practices.

-How can schools implement evidence-based practices that can provide safe, positive school experiences for ALL students?
+Find out how schools can implement evidence-based practices that provide safe, positive school experiences for ALL students.